 Stem cells exist throughout the human body.
 Stem cells are capable of repeatedly dividing to generate new stem cells in order to replenish dying cells as well as to repair damaged tissues and organs.
 As a person ages, that person’s stem cells age as well.
 Older, less healthy stem cells have a decreased capacity to generate new cells, which contributes to the process of aging.
-Fortunately stem cell health and production can be enhanced naturally through several ingredients present in stem cell supplements (also referred to as stem cell enhancers or stem cell activators.
+Fortunately, stem cell health and production can be enhanced naturally through several ingredients present in stem cell supplements.

 The Role of Stem Cells

 Unlike other types of cells, stem cells are capable of self-renewing — a stem cell splits into two cells, and the new cell can differentiate into one of many different kinds of cells.
 Early embryonic stem cells, originally created within the first few days of the life of an embryo, can differentiate into almost any kind of cell, in any kind of organ or tissue.
 Adults retain stem cells in all of their tissues and organs.
 Like embryonic stem cells, these adult stem cells can split and differentiate.
 However, these adult stem cells can’t differentiate into any type of cell.
 An adult stem cell will become a type of cell related to one particular organ or tissue type.

 When an organ or tissue is damaged, stem cells specific to that organ or tissue go into action regenerating to form new, fully-functional replacements for the damaged cells.
 That’s why stem cells are vitality important to health — adult stem cells are the body’s means of self-healing in order to remain health and youthful.